 Close examination of system behavior will be made before and throughout the test to confirm that system conditions are suitable for testing, and that the test is proceeding as expected.
-WECC members having a PDC StreamReader are invited to participate in this, and to use associated spectral analysis software to observe frequency domain signatures for their service areas.
-Alternate toolsets for this include Real Time Dynamic Monitor System (RTDMS) and the DOE Mode Meter.
+WECC members having monitoring applications such as the Real Time Dynamic Monitor System (RTDMS) and the WISP Mode Meter are encouraged to participate in this, and to use associated spectral analysis software to observe frequency domain signatures for their service areas.